a-schommer/Tobis-General-Display/readme.md

 * The Arduino IDE
   (I simply do not know about the ESP IDF)

-* The ESP32 Board Manager (https://github.com/espressif/arduino-esp32)
+* If you use an ESP32: The ESP32 Board Manager (https://github.com/espressif/arduino-esp32)
   There are others and i would expect them to work, too - but i simply did not check that.
   Bottom line: If you get strange compilation issues, give that one a try.

+* If you use an ESP8266: The ESP8266 Board Manager (https://github.com/esp8266/Arduino)

 * If you use a black&white only display: the u8g2 library from olikraus, https://github.com/olikraus/u8g2/wiki If you use a color display: the ucglib library from olikraus, https://github.com/olikraus/ucglib